All Episodes

 He said the Reed House sounds more or less like a drug emporium.

-I got that made me feel a little uncomfortable.
+It made me feel a little uncomfortable.

 What goes on?

-Anyway, Reed had a press conference today, said he hopes his uh sons can live a normal life down the road, but he didn't talk about the judge.
+He said he hopes his sons can live a normal life down the road, but he didn't talk about the judge.

-Uh he said, I know this is a big story for everybody, and I respect that.
+He said, I know this is a big story for everybody, and I respect that.

 However, as parents, we have huge concerns for our two boys.

-This has been a battle we've dealt with uh here for a few years, and I'm sure we'll continue to address the situation.
+This has been a battle we've dealt with here for a few years, and I'm sure we'll continue to address the situation.

 Our prayers are obviously with the boys for their future to make sure things work out where they can live a normal life down the road.

-Police found heroin, steroids, and more than two hundred pills in his car, and he admitted using heroin on the day of the uh of the crash.
+And he admitted using heroin on the day of the crash.

 Doesn't know that the kids should ever go back there.

-All right, a new tone.
+The new tone.

-You remember when it came time to appoint an attorney general to replace Alberto Gonzalez.
+You remember when it came time to appoint an attorney general to replace Alberto Gonzalez?

 The White House really wanted Ted Olson.